Britain's top court gives go-ahead to Heathrow expansion

 The airport is owned by Spain’s Ferrovial, the Qatar Investment Authority and China Investment Corp, among others.

-Heathrow is Britain’s biggest port by value.
-The airport has two runways, compared with Paris’s and Frankfurt’s four and Amsterdam’s six.
+Though it is Britain’s biggest airport by value, its two runways compare with Paris’s and Frankfurt’s four and Amsterdam’s six.
 Before the pandemic, it had no space to add new flights.

-Heathrow and its supporters argue that Britain’s departure from the European Union makes expansion critical to ensuring the country can increase trade with the rest of the world.

 The project has been hotly debated in Britain for almost half a century.
 The new runway was previously approved in 2009 before being scrapped the following year, and then approved again in 2018.